jollyjinx/ZFS-TimeMachine/README.md

 ZFS TimeMachine
 ===============

-Simple ZFS backup from one pool to another via sending snapshots, deleting old ones in time machine style.
-I'm using a Mac with TensCompliments ZFS implementation on my Mac and Mac and FreeBSD as destination hosts.
+Time Machine style backups for ZFS users.
+It will backup from one pool to another host or pool by sending snapshots, deleting old ones in time machine style.
+I'm using a Mac as my primary ZFS machine and use Macs and FreeBSD as destination hosts.

 How it works